Fedayo/International-brewery-Excel-Project/README.md

+# Project Overview
+  This Data Analysis project aims to generate insights into the sales perfomance of international breweries project over a period of 3 years

 # International-Brewery-Excel-Project
   I got the already cleaned data set from the Incubator hub bootcamp, so I just used pivot table to make my analysis, the dataset ranges from 2017 to 2019.
   - I did sales perfomance analysis